-Head and Neck Cancer Diagnosis: Terms You Should Know
+Head and Neck Cancer Diagnosis: Terms You Need to Know

 Rachel Zohn | March 5, 2018

-The most common type of head and neck cancer is squamous cell carcinoma, which is cancer that begins in the thin, flat cells that make up the moist, mucosal lining inside our mouth, nose and throat.
+Squamous cell carcinoma begins in the thin, flat cells that make up the moist, mucosal lining inside your mouth, nose, and throat.
 Squamous cell cancer is often associated with a history of smoking or exposure to human papillomavirus (HPV), a common virus that is transmitted through sexual contact.
-Epstein-Barr virus is another virus that can be associated with some head and neck cancers.
+Epstein-Barr virus is another virus that’s associated with some head and neck cancers.